El Cid

 Rodrigo Díaz de Vivar (c.
 1043 – 10 July 1099) was a Castilian knight and ruler in medieval Spain.
-Fighting with both Christian and Muslim armies during his lifetime, he earned the Arabic honorific as-Sayyid ("the Lord" or "the Master"), which would evolve into El Çid (/es/, /osp/), and the Spanish honorific El Campeador ("the Champion").
+Fighting with both Christian and Muslim armies during his lifetime, he earned the Arabic honorific as-Sayyid (السّیّد, "the Lord" or "the Master"), which would evolve into El Çid (/es/, /osp/), and the Spanish honorific El Campeador ("the Champion").
 He was born in Vivar, a village near the city of Burgos.

 As the head of his loyal knights, he came to dominate the Levante of the Iberian Peninsula at the end of the 11th century.
 He reclaimed the Taifa of Valencia from Moorish control for a brief period, ruling the Principality of Valencia from 17 June 1094 until his death in 1099.
-His wife, Jimena Díaz, inherited the city and maintained it until 1102 when it was reconquered by the Moors.
+His wife, Jimena Díaz, inherited the city and maintained it until 1102, when it was reconquered by the Moors.

 Díaz de Vivar became well known for his service in the armies of both Christian and Muslim rulers.
 After his death, El Cid became Spain's most celebrated national hero and the protagonist of the most significant medieval Spanish epic poem, El Cantar de mio Cid, which presents him as the ideal medieval knight: strong, valiant, loyal, just, and pious.

 There are various theories on his family history, which remains uncertain; however, he was the grandfather of García Ramírez de Pamplona, King of Navarre, who was the first son of his daughter Cristina Rodríguez.
 To this day, El Cid remains a popular Spanish folk hero and national icon, with his life and deeds remembered in popular culture.

 Summary

 Here on the penultimate and final line of the document's text appears the autograph of Rodrigo Díaz: «ego ruderico, simul cum coniuge mea, afirmo oc quod superius scriptum est.» This translates as "I Rodrigo, together with my wife, affirm that which is written above."

-Born a member of the minor nobility, El Cid was brought up at the court of Ferdinand the Great and served Ferdinand's son, Sancho II of León and Castile.
+Born a member of the minor nobility, El Cid was brought up at the court of Ferdinand the Great and served Ferdinand's son, Sancho II of Castile and León.
 He rose to become the commander and royal standard-bearer (armiger regis) of Castile upon Sancho's ascension in 1065.
 El Cid went on to lead the Castilian military campaigns against Sancho's brothers, Alfonso VI of León and García II of Galicia, as well as in the Muslim kingdoms in al-Andalus.
 He became renowned for his military prowess in these campaigns, which helped expand the territory of the Crown of Castile at the expense of the Muslims and Sancho's brothers' kingdoms.

 When conspirators murdered Sancho in 1072, El Cid found himself in a difficult situation.
 Since Sancho was childless, the throne passed to his brother Alfonso, whom El Cid had helped remove from power.
 Although El Cid continued to serve the sovereign, he lost his ranking in the new court, which treated him suspiciously and kept him at arm's length.
 Finally, in 1081, he was exiled.